Rochester Criminal Defense Lawyer

 Experienced Representation Against Criminal Charges in Monroe County

-At Nobles & DeCarolis, our first and foremost commitment is always to put our clients first and solve their problems.
-As the prosecution gathers evidence and prepares its case against you, we can thoroughly investigate the arrest, determine if your rights were violated, file the necessary motions, negotiate with the prosecution, and help you obtain the most favorable outcome in your case.
-Do not hesitate to let us defend you from start to finish and ensure you get your life back on track.
+At DeCarolis Defense, our commitment is straightforward: put our clients first and solve their problems from the moment we’re retained.
+While the prosecution builds its case, we investigate the arrest, determine whether your rights were violated, file the necessary motions, and negotiate with prosecutors, all with the goal of pursuing the most favorable outcome possible.
+We handle cases from start to finish, in and out of the courtroom.

-Have you been arrested in New York?
-Contact Nobles & DeCarolis today at (585) 639-3111 or contact us online to schedule a meeting with our Rochester criminal defense attorney!
+Arrested in New York?
+Call DeCarolis Defense at (585) 639-3111 or contact us online to schedule a consultation with our Rochester criminal defense attorneys.

 Criminal Cases We Handle

-Our Rochester criminal defense lawyer handles the following types of criminal cases:
+Our Rochester criminal defense attorneys handle the following types of cases:

 • DUI/DWI Offenses – Driving under the influence of alcohol or controlled substances (e.g., illegal drugs and prescribed medication) is punishable by jail or prison time, fines, driver’s license suspension, mandatory DUI school, and other penalties.